madelinebriere/voogasalad/doc/USE_CASES_EXTRA.md

 **10. The user adds a new category of actor.**

 When the user clicks the "+" button to add a new category, they are given the chance to choose a name (e.g., "Monster") for this new type of Actor.
 This new category is added to a list of BasicActorTypes, which can be addressed as a target type, an ally type, etc. In this authoring environment, this spawns a new editor dedicated to this category for creation of relevant actors.

+**11. A pathed actor "walks" off of the grid.**

+The actor will be processed depending on whether or not there is a base they should be dealing damage to before being filtered off of the grid.
+If so, the damage will be applied and the actor will be filtered off from the grid.

+**12. A user pauses the game.**

+The controller will be given this information and halt the stepping of the actor grid.
+When the game is resumed, the grid will continue stepping through.

+**13. An enemy is given shoot capabilities.**

+An actordata is made which holds the actor ding the shooting as well as the type of projectile that the actor will be shooting.
+The type of projectile will contian information about the targeting of the projectile and it's damage.